Usage rules of the Amount object

 >

-> - JKOPay supports TWD as the currency.
+> - When the currency is TWD, the payment methods JKOPay and E.SUN Wallet do not support decimal amounts.
 The parameter value must end with 00 and be a multiple of 100.
 For example, when the parameter value is `100`, it represents 1 TWD.
-Note that values such as 110 or 101 are invalid, they cannot be used to represent 1.1 TWD or 1.01 TWD.
+Note that values such as `110` or `101` are invalid, they cannot be used to represent 1.1 TWD or 1.01 TWD.

-> - Octopus supports HKD as the currency.
-The parameter value must end with 0 and be a multiple of 10.
+> - When the currency is HKD, for the Octopus payment method, the parameter value must end with 0 and be a multiple of 10.
 For example, when the parameter value is `100`, it represents 1 HKD, and when the value is `110`, it represents 1.1 HKD.
 Note that the value `101` is invalid and cannot be used to represent 1.01 HKD.

 > - According to Indonesian currency conventions, when using the IDR currency code, the parameter value must end with 00 and be a multiple of 100.
 For example, valid values include `100`, `1000`, and `10000`, while `1001` or `1010` are invalid.